 Each session helped me understand how to better process my feelings and emotions concerning my job, my family and my relationships.
 By giving me the space I needed to discuss anything affecting me, Sonja has helped me regain so much confidence.
 I worked up the courage to quit the job that was making me unhappy and I now have the tools I need to recalibrate, if I’m not feeling 100%.”

-Stefen, 32, Research & Communication Officer, charity sector (7 online sessions):
+Stefen, 32, British, Research & Communication Officer, charity sector (7 online sessions):

 "I would highly recommend Sonja as a coach and counsellor.
 She provided me with useful and achievable exercises to help me concretise my challenges, goals and opportunities.
 I also appreciated her integrative approach, which helped me to deconstruct and manage counterproductive thoughts and habits in a refreshingly holistic, empathetic and supportive way, helping me to work to reconcile conflicting desires and better understand and process my emotions and their sources."

 Ina, 41, German, Educationist/Sozialpädagogin, mother of two (13 sessions):

 "Durch die Reflexion mit Sonja konnte ich aus einer emotionalen Sackgasse einen Weg für mich heraus finden und eine andere Haltung und/oder Einsicht entwickeln.
 Mehr Einsicht in meine eigenen Denk- und Handlungsweisen bekommen und dadurch die Chance nutzen mein eigenes Verhalten zu verändern.
 Außerdem konnte ich als Mutter meine persönlichen Sorgen und Zweifel ansprechen und bin bei Sonja auf offene Ohren gestoßen.
 Dadurch konnte ich Kraft tanken und Perspektiven verändern.
 Dafür bin ich Sonja sehr dankbar."